How We Can Mutualise Local Markets

 Nature has a lot to teach us about design.
 In nature, systems that are unable to dynamically distribute energy and resources to where they are needed either evolve or die; systems that are unable to effectively conserve existing value are inherently unstable.

-s alegal structure, a Commons Equity Society offers a t, that has the potential toon-goingly and local civil society organsations who are increasingly competing for a shrinking pot of money with an ever increasing number of charitable projects
+As a new legal structure a Commons Equity Society offers a form of financing, ownership and distribution within the market without government subsidy that has the potential to on-goingly resource communities and local civil society organsations – who are increasingly competing for a shrinking pot of philanthropic money.

 Significantly, the Commons Equity Society also introduces a completely new intermediate civic layer from which systemic change can be mobilized and scaled at the local and regional level.